(Transcript of the podcast)

 While you’re at it, and to keep up the good mood, you may want to keep a journal log of what you’ve learned so far.
 It’s a great way to take your independence and you can use it as an offline reference instead of looking up stuff online.
 Great thing to do.
 Now let’s move to the technical part, what are some technical tips to give to newcomers.

 thlst: You shouldn’t be messing with your harddisk but if you do so, well, be sure that you’re gonna screw up a lot of things.
 The most common way people learn about Unix is by going through it by testing stuffs or by messing with stuffs…And sometimes you end up breaking something.
 That’s the way most people learn because we learn with errors.
 When you make some error you are kind of learning to do things the right way instead of making the error again in the future.
-It needs patience because you’re going to go through this in a gradual way.
+It needs patience because you’re going to go through this gradually.

 venam: If I could tell myself of the past something “If you don’t have a second machine don’t break the system” “Don’t mess with the partitioning”, especially the partitioning.
 Yes, it can be frustrating when it breaks but as you said it’s a method of learning and a push forward because you have to get yourself out this situation… Especially if you don’t own a second machine or any backup.